orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 Hazy World

 # Guided Navigation Language
-Essentially what we want, is to reformalize engineering (creation), reverse-engineering (identification), optimization and search.
-Into an intuitive language, which guides AI exploration/navigation.
+Essentially what we want, is to reformalize engineering (creation), reverse-engineering (identification), optimization and search; into an intuitive language, which guides AI exploration/navigation.

 # Visuals